-On September 6, 2018, Elkins City Council adopted a five-year strategic plan setting a vision and priorities for the City.
-The plan has been used to direct the spending of the additional revenues including the demolition of dilapidated properties and related costs; installation of mechanisms to improve transparency and public notification; capitol project investment; implementation of a new Classification and Compensation plan and wage increases for all City employees; and the addition of new staff positions.
+In 2024, Elkins City Council adopted it second five-year strategic plan setting a vision and priorities for the City.
+The 2024 plan continues to direct the additional revenues toward the demolition of dilapidated properties and related costs; implementation of processes and mechanisms to improve transparency and public notification; capitol project investment; implementation of a new Classification and Compensation plan and wage increases for all City employees; and the addition of new staff positions in areas of critical need, such as stormwater management.